-Certain plan investments are managed by Fidelity.
+- Certain plan investments are managed by Fidelity.
 Fidelity is the trustee as defined by the Plan.
-Fees paid directly to Fidelity for administrative services were approximately \$884,000 for the year ended December 31, 2018.

-- Audit fees for the Plan are paid to the independent registered public accounting firm by the Plan.
-For the year ended December 31, 2018, total fees paid to an independent registered public accounting firm were \$41,000. - During the plan year 2018, VF Corporation consulted with external legal counsel who conducted plan document and operations reviews.
-For the year ended December 31, 2018, total fees paid to the legal firms were \$293,000. - Independent fiduciary services for the Company's Common Stock fund are paid by the Plan.
-For the year ended December 31, 2018, total fees paid to the independent fiduciary were \$100,000. - Investment consultant and advisory fees for the Plan are paid to investment consultants and advisors by the Plan.
-For the year ended December 31, 2018, total fees paid to investment consultants and advisors were \$641,000. - Communication, print, and mailing service fees are paid to consultants by the Plan.
-For the year ended December 31, 2018, total fees paid to communication and printing vendors were \$71,000.
+Fees paid directly to Fidelity for administrative services were approximately \$858,000 for the year ended December 31, 2019. - Audit fees for the Plan are paid to the independent registered public accounting firm by the Plan.
+For the year endedDecember 31, 2019, total fees paid to an independent registered public accounting firm were approximately \$43,000. - During the plan year 2019, the Company consulted with external legal counsel who conducted plan document and operations reviews.
+For the year ended December 31, 2019, total fees paid to the legal firms were approximately \$72,000. - Independent fiduciary services for the VF Corporation Common Stock fund are paid by the Plan.
+For the year endedDecember 31, 2019, total fees paid to the independent fiduciary were approximately \$100,000. - Investment consultant and advisory fees for the Plan are paid to investment consultants and advisers by the Plan.
+For the year endedDecember 31, 2019, total fees paid to investment consultants and advisers were approximately \$515,000. - Communication, print and mailing service fees are paid to consultants by the Plan.
+For the year endedDecember 31, 2019, total fees paid to communication and printing vendors were approximately \$55,000.

-Additionally, notes receivable from participants also qualify as exemptparty-in-interest transactions.
-The Plan also invests in the common stock of the Company and, therefore, transactions in these securities also qualify as exempt party-in-interest transactions.
+Additionally, notes receivable from participants also qualify as exempt party-in-interest transactions.
+The Plan also invests in the common stock of the Company and Kontoor Brands and, therefore, transactions in these securities also qualify as exempt party-in-interest transactions.

-Plan management identified certain instances of delinquent participant contributions totaling \$12,197 related to prior years.
+Plan management identified certain instances of delinquent participant contributions totaling \$12,197 related to prior years which are non-exempt party-in-interest transactions.
 The contributions were deposited into the Plan in 2019.
 Lost earnings were deposited, and the related excise taxes were paid in 2019.